We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Further support: MNT will indicate whether a company offers further support, such as a follow-up phone consultation with a doctor to discuss test results.

-Below are five Lyme disease tests a person can find online.
+Below are four Lyme disease tests a person can find online.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.